dj-m/CapstoneTwo/README.md

 | ![Linear Regressino of High Performing Test Takers](images/readme/linear_reg_high_performing_students.png) |
 | :-: |

-**Top 25 schools that can increase the percent of their students receiving offers**
+**Recommendation #2: Top 25 schools that can increase the percent of their students receiving offers**

 Here I'm making predictions by school regarding the percent of offers per student according to the model (mod_offers).
 Real offers (RealOffers) looks at the modeled percent offers (PctModelOffers) multiplied by the number of SHSAT takers.
 PotentialOffers takes the difference of RealOffers from actual offers (NumSpecializedOffers).